25% of project cost

 * The Renewable Energy Systems and Energy Efficiency Improvements Program was created by the USDA pursuant to Section 9006 of the 2002 federal Farm Security and Rural Investment Act of 2002.
 Funding in the amount of $23 million per year was appropriated for each fiscal year from FY 2003-2007.
 In March 2008, the USDA announced that it would accept $220.9 million in applications for grants, loan guarantees, and loan/grant combination packages under the Renewable Energy Systems and Energy Efficiency Improvements Program.
 The application deadline was June 16, 2008.

-**Land grant colleges and universities are referred to above as "schools" and "institutions".
-It is important to note that K-12 schools are not eligible for this grant.
+Land grant colleges and universities are referred to in the summary table as "schools" and "institutional" eligible sectors.
+K-12 schools are not eligible for this grant.